 Deer are herbivores, which means that they only eat plants and grass.
 They are not picky eaters and will snack on almost any kind of plants they can find.
 They are even big fans of berries and flowers in your garden!

 Many people will put up fences to protect their flowers and vegetables from deer chewing down on them.
 Others will put food out for them on purpose!

-Deer do have some other animals that like to hunt them, so it is important they have ways to protect themselves.
+Deer have many animals that like to hunt them, so it is important they have ways to protect themselves.

-Some of the most common animals that like to hunt deer are bobcats, coyotes, and mountain lions.
+Some of the most common animals that like to hunt deer are tigers, lions, hyenas, bobcats, coyotes, and mountain lions.